 Not all operations were equally important from a performance perspective.
-In a real deployment, digital currency issuance and redemption operations are Figure 18: Simplified deployment view of Aber Solution.
-Hyperledger Fabric 1.4 LTS was used in the project.

-expected to be much less frequent than its transfer.
+In a real deployment, digital currency issuance and redemption operations are expected to be much less frequent than its transfer.
 For this reason, in this report, we only cover the performance of digital currency transfer.